Best Things to do in Chicago with Kids

 Before kids, I considered Navy Pier a tourist trap.
 Now I consider it a fun destination for toddlers and kids.

-Another fun activity is the new Flyover Chicago, an immersive flyover experience opening on March 1, 2024.
+Another fun activity is the new Flyover Chicago, an immersive flyover experience.

 fun things to do in chicago with young kids

-Keeping a two-year old somewhat confined and entertained on a boat might not sound like the best idea but we’ve had nothing but great experiences with our super independent and wiggly son.
+Keeping kids somewhat confined and entertained on a boat might not sound like the best idea but we’ve had nothing but great experiences.
 The trick is to choose a sightseeing cruise (conveniently located at Navy Pier) that is short enough to avoid the dreaded meltdown.
 Our go-to includes the 40 minute Shoreline Classic Lake Tour or the 30 minute Seadog Speedboat Tour “The Lakefront Tour Experience” (do not mix up with their Extreme Thrill Rides).

 Maggie Daley Park in Chicago with kids